59 Jobs in Healthcare & the Medical Field

 18. Radiography Technician

-Radiography technicians perform x-rays on patients to get images of different parts of the body.
-They might work in an instacare where they primarily scan for broken bones, or in a hospital where they will mostly scan for lung problems and to check placement of invasive lines.
+Radiography technicians perform X-rays on patients to get images of different parts of the body.
+They might work in an instacare where they primarily scan for broken bones, or in a hospital where they will mostly scan for lung problems and to check the placement of invasive lines.
 A radiography technician is not allowed to interpret the results of an X-ray, they must send the images to a medical doctor.

 Median salary: $76,020